jjc220/FIN377-participation/README.md

 here is a new change I've made to this file.
 Testing more changes
 One more time
-this time it should work
+This time it should work